Housing complaints – a guide for tenants and leaseholders

 If you do feel that it is necessary to make a complaint about our housing service it is extremely helpful if you can explain what you are concerned about and how you would like it resolved as this may mean we can rectify the issue for you in a much quicker timescale and to your satisfaction.

 We may be able to offer you support and assistance to make a complaint, if you are finding it difficult to do this independently.
-If you require help in preparing your complaint, please contact us:
+If you require help in preparing your complaint, please contact us on 01623 450000 or at info@ashfield.gov.uk for more information.
+You may be directed to the relevant area for assistance in preparing your complaint in the first instance.

 Complaints process

-Complaints managed by the Housing Ombudsman will be investigated in 2 stages, as set out within the Housing Ombudsman Service's Housing Complaints Code.
+Complaints managed by the Housing Ombudsman will be investigated in 2 stages, as set out within the Housing Ombudsman Service's Housing Complaints Code .

 Stage 1: Formal response from a manager in the relevant service area